clawrence00/milestoneproject1/README.md

 # Milestone Project 1 - West Norfolk Lawn Tennis Club website

 ![Mockup on different screen sizes of home page](documentation/mockup.png) Welcome to my first milestone project with the Code Institute.
 The purpose of this project is to demonstrate the skills and knowledge I have learnt so far in the form of a static website, built with HTML and CSS and using Bootstrap as a framework.
+Please find my deployed site [here](https://clawrence00.github.io/milestoneproject1/).

 ## UX & UI
 ### Project Goals